spatie/laravel-google-calendar/README.md

 $event->save();
 ```

-Simply you can create an event based on a simple text string, too.
+You can create an event based on a simple text string like this:

 ```php
 $event = new Event();